-THINK is funded by Health and Care Research Wales and is led by Charles Musselwhite, Professor in Psychology, Aberystwyth University, and Dr Sarah Jones, Consultant in Environmental Public Health, Public Health Wales.
+THINK is a collaboration between Aberystwyth University Psychology Department and Public Health Wales.
+It is funded by Health and Care Research Wales and is led by Charles Musselwhite, Professor in Psychology, Aberystwyth University, and Dr Sarah Jones, Consultant in Environmental Public Health, Public Health Wales.

 The THINK Foundry will enrich the network with new knowledge.
 The foundry will provide: